nsg-ethz/p4-learning/vm/README.md

 In this document we show how to build a VM with all the necessary dependencies and software to test and develop P4 applications.

-To build the VM we use Vagrant and a set of scripts that orchestrate the software installation.
-We also provide an OVA image that can be simply imported to VirtualBox.
+**RECOMMENDED**: We  provide an [OVA image](#download-the-ova-package) that can be simply imported to VirtualBox.

-If you don't want to use a VM and you already have ubuntu 16.04 installed natively in your laptop you can also install the software manually.
+**NOT RECOMMENDED**: If you don't want to use a VM and you already have ubuntu 16.04 installed natively in your laptop you can also install the software manually.
 For that you can have a look at [bin](./bin) directory.
 However you do it at your own risk and we will not be able to help you if something goes wrong during the installation.